-We list the top 9 things you need to know about renting an apartment in Dubai – before you rent, whilst renting and when you’re evicted or looking to move out.
+We list the top 9 things you need to know about renting an apartment in Dubai — either before you rent, whilst renting, or when (uh oh!) you’re evicted or just looking to move.
 Follow these simple rules for a trouble-free renting experience in the city.
-Separate fact from fiction before you sign on the dotted line.

 Rule #1: Work only with RERA-registered brokers.